-|Airline Name||AIR CHINA||Major Routes||Beijing Capital International Airport⇔Narita International Airport/Incheon International Airport/Suvarnabhumi International Airport/Indira Gandhi International Airport/London Heathrow Airport/Charles de Gaulle International Airport/Los Angeles International Airport etc.|
+|Airline||AIR CHINA||Major Routes||Beijing Capital International Airport to/from Narita International Airport, Incheon International Airport, Suvarnabhumi International Airport, Indira Gandhi International Airport, London Heathrow Airport, Charles de Gaulle International Airport, Los Angeles International Airport, etc.|

 |Official Site||https://www.airchina.jp/JP/GB/Home||Check-In Counter||

-|Established Year||1988||Main Destinations||Hong Kong, Tokyo, Frankfurt, London, Stockholm, Vancouver, Bangalore, Seoul etc.|
+|Year Established||1988||Main Destinations||Hong Kong, Tokyo, Frankfurt, London, Stockholm, Vancouver, Bangalore, Seoul, etc.|

 |Frequent Flyer Program||PhoenixMiles|

 The Air China travel experience has been recommended by thousands of satisfied travelers.
 The fleet of 342 aircraft includes a mixture of single cabin, double cabin, triple cabin, and plus-four cabin configurations, and Air China offers air tickets for First Class, Premium Class, Business Class, and Economy Class levels.
 Services on board vary according to the air ticket class level, but generally include snacks, meal options, a variety of free drink options as well as alcoholic drinks available for individual purchase.
-In-flight entertainment includes magazines and newspapers as well as 8 music channels, and major motion pictures available to you via your personal remote control.
+In-flight entertainment includes magazines and newspapers as well as 8 music channels, and movies available to you via your personal screen.
 Once you have purchased your air ticket, you can check the Air China website to see exactly what in-flight options will be available to you.

 After reading several airline reviews I flew from NY to Beijing on the Boeing 777.
 It was amazing!
 The aircraft was completely well decorated and brand new.
 The staffs were exquisite,albeit not bilingual—however, they tried to comprehend and were very helpful, truly.
 So I’ll definitely travel on this Air China again.

-If you want to request a refund, it will be handled based on the terms and conditions under which the air ticket was purchased.
+A. Refund requests will be handled based on the terms and conditions under which the air ticket was purchased.
 Refund requests can be handled only within the validity period of the air ticket.
 For digital air ticket purchases, reimbursements can be requested online through the Air China website.

-Adult travelers with air tickets for the flight or e-tickets for flights on airlines for which Air China has codeshares, including Shenzhen Airlines, Tibet Airlines and Shandong Airlines.
+A. Adult travelers with air tickets for the flight or e-tickets for flights on airlines for which Air China has codeshares, including Shenzhen Airlines, Tibet Airlines and Shandong Airlines.

 PhoenixMiles is a frequent flyer program that includes Air China, Shenzhen Airlines, Shandong Airlines, Air Macau, Dalian Airlines, Inner Mongolia Airlines and Tibet Airlines.
 By purchasing an air ticket on any of these airlines you earn PhoenixMiles credits that can be used for future free air tickets or free class upgrades, and discounts on the services of Air China’s partner hotels and car rental companies.
 In spite of its name, PhoenixMiles is based on kilometers.
 A distance-based prize chart is used to calculate credits for domestic flights, and a region-based chart is used to calculate credits for international flights.
 Travelers are advised to avoid offers from the new partner, Starwood Preferred Guests, which calculates credits in miles rather than kilometers, because the transfer from kilometers to miles results in a loss of credits that can be up to a 30% loss.
 Travelers should also be advised that one-way PhoenixMiles air tickets are more than half the cost of round trip air tickets.

 Travelers opting to check in from their computer or mobile device can do so as early as twenty-four hours before the flight, and up to 90 minutes before the scheduled departure time.
 Not all check-in options are available for all departure/destination sites.
-Specific information for your air ticket can be obtained at the Air France website.